tscholze/kotlin-kpi-native-blinkt/README.md

 # Kpi.KBlinkt

 > A simple program to understand how to work with Kotlin Native to access GPIO pins on a Raspberry Pi.
 It also features a Ktor-based web interface in addition to just using `curl`.
+Developed using [JetBrains Fleet](https://www.jetbrains.com/de-de/fleet/).

 ## tl;dr

-KPi.Blinkt is a sample how to use Kotlin Native on a Raspberry Pi to access and control attached HATs using the GPIO connector.
+KPi.Blinkt is a sample how to use Kotlin Native on a Raspberry Pi to access and control attached Blinkt HATs using the GPIO connector.
 It's build on top of the [ktgpio](https://github.com/ktgpio/ktgpio/) library.

 In many parts, this is a port of my [HomeBear.Blinkt](https://github.com/tscholze/dotnet-iot-homebear-blinkt/tree/master/HomeBear.Blinkt/Controller) Windows 10 IoT C# app I wrote times ago.
+I used in a few cases ChatGPD to convert my C# code into Kotlin one which worked very well.

 ## Required Hardware